 Shopify offers a good array of backend management tools that you can use to run your business more efficiently.
 From staff to inventory management, Shopify has you covered with lots of tools for keeping your business on track, along with reports to help you make smart decisions.

 In our evaluation of management features, Shopify earned a respectable 4.19 out of 5.
 While it didn’t score as high as Vend, Lightspeed, or Square for Retail, Shopify POS excels with seamless omnichannel functionality.
 It falls short with reporting and employee management, with key features like sales tracking and multiple permission levels only available with the Pro plan.

 With Shopify POS, you can upload inventory to the built-in inventory library for automated real-time tracking and sales reports.
 Meanwhile, Pro subscribers can get more advanced inventory reporting and controls by adding the Stocky app to the inventory system.

-Stocky will help you make informed inventory decisions using smart recommendations and inventory advanced tracking and analysis.
-Stocky’s capabilities include
+Stocky will help you make informed inventory decisions using smart recommendations, and advanced inventory tracking and analysis.
+Stocky’s capabilities include:

 - Demand forecasting